jensechu/kanji/README.md

 ## こんにちは！
+This is an updated version of the original site to change the application so that it uses the WaniKani v2 API rather than the v1 API, which no longer works.
+I am in no way associated with the original developer.
 This is a small javascript powered site that takes in `.json` data of kanji and outputs a selection box.
 By selecting these kanji you can make your own kanji worksheets tailored to your practicing needs.

 ## Features